By M.K. Styllinski

 “… the predictions of the world’s future are highly sensitive to the specification of the model.
 Simulations given above indicate that if assumptions regarding population, technological change, or substitution are changed, Forrester’s model behaves in a dramatically different manner.”

 The problem is that extrapolation of the computer modelling data lends itself to a linear interpretation without accounting for unknown variables from a multitude of sources.
-The favourite example of the UN, UNICEF, UNESCO and the Club of Rome is population growth which, according to their computer modelling data, will mean a world population of around 12 billion by the year 2025 with over a 100 percent increase in resource demand which is obviously unsustainable.
-This is fallacious reasoning as the Earth and its people operate on unpredictable changes which take place in a system far removed from equilibrium.
-Not only is unpredictability not accounted for it is actively avoided by authoritarian personalities who demand control and certainty.
+The favourite example of the UN, UNICEF, UNESCO and the Club of Rome is population growth which, according to their computer modelling data, will mean a world population of around 12 billion by the year 2025 with over a 100 percent increase in resource demand, which is obviously unsustainable.
+This is fallacious reasoning since the Earth and its people operate on unpredictable changes which take place in a system far removed from equilibrium.
+Not only is unpredictability not accounted for it is actively avoided.
 Such narrow, linear thinking amounts to denial that the world is in a constant state of flux and adaptation based on natural cycles of change.
 What is more, nothing that the Club of Rome offers in its double speak and carefully chosen words approaches anything like true alternatives: only a very Darwinist centralisation under cover of emotional appeal to world unity.

 What we discover is that The Limits to Growth is the phase in a Malthusian agenda placing the blame on the poor, not as victims of cartel-capitalism but as perpetrators of environmental destruction while a Western Elite can defer land reform and bolster existing rural class structures.
-The overemphasis on the environmental impact of over-population obscures the real cause and effect while eclipsing many and variable alternative solutions to deal with finite resources and the failure of the present economic model.
+The overemphasis on the environmental impact of over-population obscures the real cause and effect while eclipsing many alternative solutions to deal with finite resources and the failure of the present economic model.
 This overarching desire to protect the environment, resources and “feed the world” has nothing to do with saving the earth and its environment but quite a lot to do with maintaining control of the mass mind and claiming global resources for the Establishment’s survival when the inevitable changes do arrive – as they surely will.
-(Yet, the current co-opted version of climate science may find itself blind-sided on that one too.)

-From on an article on the CoR website we can read:
+From on an article on the CoR website we read:

 “Prophets of doom, nowadays, are not stoned to death, at least not usually.
 Demolishing ideas that we don’t like is done in a rather subtler manner.
 The success of the smear campaign against the LTG ideas shows the power of propaganda and of urban legends in shaping the public perception of the world, exploiting our innate tendency of rejecting bad news.
 Because of these tendencies, the world has chosen to ignore the warning of impending collapse that came from the LTG study.
 In so doing, we have lost more than 30 years.
 Now, there are signs that we may be starting to heed the warning, but it may be too late and we may still be doing too little.
 Cassandra’s curse may still be upon us.”